ICSim Exploration

 - Create the

-network essentially simulates a physical wire to sensors in a bus topology.
+vcan0network.
+Thisvcan0network essentially simulates a physical wire to sensors in a bus topology.

 sudo sh setup_vcan.sh

-Enter the password (kali
+Enter the password (kali) if prompted.

 - You may not see any output.
 The command likely worked.
 Check for the